- About OCSW

 - Community Conversations

 OCSW provides leadership and direction.
 We celebrate the successes of Oklahoma women and encourage women in leadership.
-Our Appointments Project (TAP), located under membership, directly assists women who apply for appointments on state boards and commissions.
+Our Appointments Project (TAP), located under membership, directly assists women who apply for appointments on city, local, and state boards, commissions, and councils.

 OKC, OK 73105

 2021 Oklahoma Women's Hall of Fame

 Due to the impact of Covid-19, the 2020 Oklahoma Women’s Hall of Fame was cancelled.
 Currently we are monitoring restrictions the state have in place concerning public and social gatherings, social distancing, and other directives set forth by our local authorities.
 At this moment, the Commission have not discussed a date for consideration for the 2021 Induction Ceremonies.
 If a date is selected, a press release will be sent to local news outlets, social media platforms and posted on our website.
 Nomination forms will be made available to the public.

 The Growing Epidemic of Human Trafficking in Oklahoma!

 EXTRA, EXTRA, READ ALL ABOUT IT: The White Paper On Human Trafficking!